bigfootproject/datascience/mr/README.md

 <!-- ## EXERCISE 4:: Order Inversion (Design Pattern) -->
 ## EXERCISE 4:: Relative term co-occurrence and Order Inversion Design Pattern
 In this example we need to compute the co-occurrence matrix, like the one in the previous exercise, but using the relative frequencies of each pair, instead of the absolute value.
-Pratically, we need to count the number of times each pair *(w<sub>i</sub>, w_j)* occurs divided by the number of total pairs with *w_i* (marginal).
+Pratically, we need to count the number of times each pair *(w<sub>i</sub>, w<sub>j</sub>)* occurs divided by the number of total pairs with *w<sub>i</sub>* (marginal).

 The student has to implement the `Map` and `Reduce` methods and the special partitioner (see `OrderInversion#PartitionerTextPair` class), which apply the partitioner only according to the first element in the Pair, sending all data regarding the same word to the same reducer.
 Note that inside the `OrderInversion` class there is a field called `ASTERISK` which should be used to output the total number of occourrences of a word.
 Refer to the laboratory slides for more information.